rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

   * A topic with <i>custom</i> processing of received messages MAY contain "#" or "+" MQTT wildcards, since it will only be subscribed to.
 Use of wildcards should adhere to the MQTT standards.
 However, care should be taken when using them.
 It's probably a bad idea to have "#" as a topic, as it will subscribe to EVERYTHING!
-<i>Device Names</i>, not topics, are used by NetIO and serial commands to publish commands to MQTT devices.
+Device <i>Names</i>, not topics, are used by NetIO and serial commands to publish commands to MQTT devices.
 If the topic is simple and descriptive, it can be copied to the <i>Name</i> field.
 If the topic is multi-level, <i>Name</i> must be simpler.
 <i>Name</i> cannot contain "<", ">", "/" or spaces.
 Alphanumeric and the underscore are the only allowed characters.
-*Device Name* cannot be "pub", "sub" or "unsub"; these are reserved keywords for sending generic MQTT messages.
+<i>Name</i> cannot be "pub", "sub" or "unsub"; these are reserved keywords for sending generic MQTT messages.
-  * There is some validation of the <i>Topic</i> and <i>Device Names</i> fields to enforce the above rules and to avoid name duplication, but it may not be perfect.
+  * There is some validation of the <i>Topic</i> and <i>Name</i> fields to enforce the above rules and to avoid name duplication, but it may not be perfect.
   * For each device, an HV Flag or Variable can be assigned.
 Assigning a Flag or Variable is optional.
 There is no checking to make sure a Flag or Variable is not used more than once.